Das Boot: Plot

 Lieutenant Werner, a war correspondent on the in October 1941, is driven by his captain and chief engineer to a French bordello, where he meets some of the crew.
 Thomsen, another captain, gives a drunken speech to celebrate his Ritterkreuz award and mocks Adolf Hitler.

 The next morning, U-96 sails out of the harbour of La Rochelle, and Werner is given a tour of the boat.
 He observes ideological differences between the new crew members and the hardened veterans, particularly the captain, who is cynical about the war.
 The new men, including Werner, are mocked by the rest, who share a tight bond.
 The first watch officer is particularly disliked due to his pro-Nazi beliefs and meticulous grooming habits, which tie up the only bathroom.
 After days of boredom, the crew is excited by another U-boat's spotting of an enemy convoy, but they are soon spotted by a British destroyer and attacked with depth charges.
 They escape with light damage.

 The next three weeks are spent enduring relentless North Atlantic gales.
 Morale drops after various misfortunes, but the crew is cheered by a chance encounter with Thomsen's boat.
-After the storm ends, the boat encounters an Allied convoy and launches three torpedoes, sinking two ships.
+After the storm ends, the boat encounters an Allied convoy and launches four torpedoes, sinking two ships.
 The convoy's escorts counterattack, and they are forced to dive below test depth, the submarine's rated limit.
 As depth charges explode around them, the chief machinist, Johann, has a panic attack and has to be restrained.
 The boat sustains heavy damage but manages to surface when night falls.
 A British tanker they torpedoed is still afloat and on fire, so they torpedo it again, only to learn that sailors are still aboard.
 The crew watches as the sailors leap overboard and swim towards them.
 Neither able nor willing to accommodate prisoners, the captain orders the boat to back away.